-We have calibrated the log-normal model for foreign exchange and stock prices to the market as at the end of March 2017.
+We have calibrated the log-normal model for foreign exchange and stock prices to the market as at the end of March 2018.
 Parameters are estimated from implied volatilities of options with different terms.
-These scenarios used were developed by Milliman.

 Implied volatilities for key terms used for the estimation are shown below.